bwolfenberger/README/README.md

 - 🌱 I’m currently learning **Python, TypeScript, and Next.js**

-- 👨‍💻 All of my projects are available on my [Github](https://bwolfenberger.github.io/portfolio/)
+- 👨‍💻 All of my projects are available on [My Portfolio](https://bwolfenberger.github.io/portfolio/)

 - 📫 How to reach me **bwolfenberger@gmail.com**